fvdm/nodejs-push/README.md

 To use this module you need an account at [AppNotifications.com](http://www.appnotifications.com/).
 To access your account details and push to yourself you need the *API credential* code which you find in your [account settings](http://www.appnotifications.com/account/edit).

+## This is BETA software

+Described methods and their callbacks may change until v1.0.0 is released.

 ## Installation

 Either get and load the code from Github: